mimersql/MimerPy/doc/codeexamples.rst

 ---------------------------
 .. _Using_with:

-The ``with`` statement is a useful tool as it allows the user to open a connection or cursor without having to explicitly close it and changes done within the with's scope are automatically comitted.
+The ``with`` statement is a useful tool as it allows the user to open a connection or cursor without having to explicitly close it.
+Changes done within the with's scope are automatically comitted.

 The following example uses ``with`` for a :class:`Connection`::